Meow-Double/Hatiko-UI/hatiko-ui/README.md

             toggle
       />
 ```
-- <b>toggle</b> - allows you to not close previous accordion tabs that have been opened
+- **toggle** - allows you to not close previous accordion tabs that have been opened

 </br>